ivanpfalcao/SelectionTags/README.md

 - V1.1: Now you can define the colors (background and font) for each tag using an hexadecimal (#FFFFFF) color.

-- V1.2: Field Label created: This option add an alias for the dimension if needed.
+- V1.2: Field Label created: This option adds an alias for the dimension if needed.